 Why is this?
 It is because having Christ born in us signifies that we have been appointed to be a member of the Royal Priesthood.

 Anyone who chooses to believe in Christ can be baptized according to His commandment.
 He or she shall saved from wrath, just as a Jew was spared when the Divine judgment fell on Egypt if he put the blood of the Passover lamb on his doorpost.

-The purpose of the Christian Era is to get foreordained people on the path to becoming a member of the priesthood.
+The purpose of the Christian Era is to get foreordained people on the path to becoming members of the priesthood.
 The purpose of the thousand-year Kingdom Age (Millennium) is to permit the stronger members of the priesthood, of the Body of Christ, to build up the less mature until each one is ready to descend from Heaven to the new earth as part of the new Jerusalem.